-Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below:
+Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below in order from a-j.

-- b) Students who live with parents, guardians or carers, who are employees teaching and non-teaching, full-time and part-time in the Ortu Federation, provided that the employee has been employed by the Federation for a minimum of one term at the date of application for admissions or recruited to fill a vacant post for which there is a demonstrable skills shortage.
+- a) Children who are looked after or previously looked after, including those children who appear to have been in state care outside of England and ceased to be in state as a result of being adopted. - b) Students who live with parents, guardians or carers, who are employees [teaching and non-teaching, full and part time] in the Ortu Federation, provided that the employee has been employed by the Federation for a minimum of one term at the date of application for admissions and/or recruited to fill a vacant post for which there is a demonstrable skills shortage.
 For the purpose of allocating places, students mean, a child of the staff member or children of their partners.
-The child has to live at least 50% of the time with the staff member. - c) Siblings living in the existing priority admission area (catchment area) of Ortu Hassenbrook Academy as agreed by the local authority and then by distance, using straight line measurement, with students closest to the school being given higher priority (straight line measurement being from the front door of the home address to the school reception using a digital mapping system).

-Students whose older siblings are currently attending Ortu Hassenbrook Academy in years 7 to 11 and will continue to do so on the date of admission.
+The child has to live at least 50% of the time with the staff member. - c) Siblings living in existing priority admission area [catchment area] of Ortu Hassenbrook Academy as agreed by the Local Authority and then by distance, using straight line measurement, with students closest to the school being given higher priority [straight line measurement being from the front door of the home address to the school reception using a digital mapping system]. - d) Students whose older siblings are currently attending Ortu Hassenbrook Academy in years 7 to 11 and will continue to do so on the date of admission.